-Our stock prices may fluctuate significantly and be highly volatile and this may make it difficult for a stockholder to resell our securities at the volume, prices and times the stockholder finds attractive.
+Our stock and warrant prices may fluctuate significantly and be highly volatile and this may make it difficult for a securityholder to resell our securities at the volume, prices and times the securityholder finds attractive.

-The market price of our common stock may be subject to significant fluctuations and be highly volatile, which may make it difficult for a stockholder to resell our securities at the volume, prices and times the stockholder finds attractive.
-There are many factors that will impact our stock price and trading volume, including, but not limited to, the factors listed above under "Risks Related to Our Business Generally," "Risks Related to Our Cell Therapy Product Development Efforts," "Risks Related to Our Intellectual Property," "Risks Related to Government Regulation" and "Risks Related to Our Common Stock".
+The market price of our common stock and warrants may be subject to significant fluctuations and be highly volatile, which may make it difficult for a securityholder to resell our securities at the volume, prices and times the securityholder finds attractive.
+There are many factors that will impact our stock and warrant prices and trading volume, including, but not limited to, the factors listed above under "Risks Related to Our Business Generally," "Risks Related to Our Cell Therapy Product Development Efforts," "Risks Related to Our Intellectual Property," "Risks Related to Government Regulation," "Risks Related to this Offering and Our Common Stock and Warrants" and "Risks Associated with Our Contemplated Reverse Stock Split and Nasdaq listing."

 Stock markets, in general, experience significant price and volume volatility, and the market price of our securities may continue to be subject to such market fluctuations that may be unrelated to our operating performance and prospects.
-Increased market volatility and fluctuations could result in a substantial decline in the market price of our securities
+Increased market volatility and fluctuations could result in a substantial decline in the market price of our securities.